Lucy Sante – Maybe the People Would Be the Times

 order from Bookshop.org or Amazon.com

-his love life and ambitions.
+her love life and ambitions.

 Maybe the People Would Be the Times is organized as a series of sequences, in which one piece leads into the next.
 Memoir flows into essay, fiction into critical writing, humor into poetry, the pieces answering and echoing one another, examining their subjects from multiple vantages.
-The collection shows Sante at his most lyrical, impassioned, and imaginative, a writer for whom every assignment brings the challenge of inventing a new form.
+The collection shows Sante at her most lyrical, impassioned, and imaginative, a writer for whom every assignment brings the challenge of inventing a new form.